Vasily Kuznetsov (general)

-Vasily Ivanovich Kuznetsov (Василий Иванович Кузнецов; – 20 June 1964) was a Soviet general.
+Vasily Ivanovich Kuznetsov (Васи́лий Ива́нович Кузнецо́в; – 20 June 1964) was a Soviet general.
 He received the title of Hero of the Soviet Union.

 Life and career

-Kuznetsov was born to a working-class family in Ust-Usolka, Solikamsky Uyezd, Perm Governorate.
-In April 1915 he was drafted into the Imperial Russian Army, taking part in World War I. In March 1916 he completed officer training in Kazan, attaining the rank of a Podporuchik in July.
+Kuznetsov was born to a working-class family of Russian ethnicity in Ust-Usolka, Solikamsky Uyezd, Perm Governorate.
+In April 1915, he was drafted into the Imperial Russian Army, taking part in World War I. In March 1916 he completed officer training in Kazan, attaining the rank of Podporuchik in July.

 In August 1918, after the October Revolution, he joined the Red Army, serving in the Russian Civil War first as a company commander and later as a deputy regimental commander.
-In October 1923 he was appointed commander of 89th Rifle Regiment.
+In October 1923, he was appointed commander of 89th Rifle Regiment.

 He joined the Communist Party in 1928.
-During 1929 he undertook advanced officers' training, and he graduated from the Frunze Academy in 1936.
-In October 1936 he became the 99th Rifle Division's commander.
+During 1929, he undertook advanced officers' training, and he graduated from the Frunze Academy in 1936.
+In October 1936, he became the 99th Rifle Division's commander.
 In July 1937, he was transferred to head the 16th Rifle Corps.

 During September 1939, Komkor Kuznetsov participated in the Invasion of Poland as chief of the Vitebsk and Polotsk Army Groups.
 On 4 June 1940, with the introduction of new ranks, he became a lieutenant general.

 World War 2

 On 22 June 1941, Kuznetsov's 3rd Army was stationed in Belarus, as part of the Western Front.
 It was overwhelmed and surrounded by German forces.
 In July, he and the remains of his formation broke out and returned to the Soviet lines.
 This feat earned him praise from Stalin when he issued Order No. 270.
 In late August, he was sent to command the Southwestern Front's 21st Army, but his force suffered crushing defeat once more in the Battle of Kiev.
 In October, he was appointed to command the Kharkov Military District but reassigned to head the 1st Shock Army on 23 November, with which he took part in the Battle of Moscow.
 His units liberated Klin and Solnechnogorsk.

 In February 1942, the Army relocated to the north, taking part in the Demyansk operation.
 In July, Kuznetsov was given command of the 63rd Army, positioned near Stalingrad.
-The formation was renamed 1st Guards Army on November.
+The formation was renamed 1st Guards Army in November.
 For his conduct in the campaign, Kuznetsov was awarded the Order of Suvorov 1st Class.
 On 25 March 1943, he was promoted to the rank of Colonel General.
 The 1st Guards later took part in the battles for the Donbass region and in the Dniepr crossing.
 On 15 December, Kuznetsov was appointed Bagramyan's deputy in the 1st Baltic Front.
 In this capacity he participated in the campaigns for Belarus, the Baltics, and East Prussia.
-The Front was disbanded in late February 1945, and Kuznetsov assumed command over the 1st Belorussian's 3rd Shock Army on 16 March.
+The Front was disbanded in late February 1945, and Kuznetsov assumed command over the 3rd Shock Army of the 1st Belorussian's on 16 March.
 The Army was involved in the urban fighting inside Berlin; on 30 April, one of its formations, the 150th Rifle Division, stormed the Reichstag.
 Its soldiers hoisted the Victory Banner atop the building.